agnivon/update-24x7-combined/README.md

-# To Build A Media App Using Node.js, MongoDB, EJS Template, REST APIs, and JWT Background:
+# Building A Media App Using Node.js, MongoDB, EJS Template, REST APIs, and JWT Background:
 “Update 24x7” is a company which delivers news via Newspaper.
 In order to increase the customer reach, they have decided to go online.
 So, they are planning to build a dynamic web application.
 They also want a separate admin page to manage the news data.
-You are hired as a Node.js Developer, your job is to develop the web application as per the company's requirement.
+We were hired as Node.js Developers and our job is to develop the web application as per the company's requirement.

 ### Goal:
 The goal of this project is to develop two web applications: Customer facing The Customer facing web application is categorized into Latest News, Weather Update, Live Group Chat, and Sports Section.